Published on

-A good investor portal software can be a valuable tool to streamline reports, replace spreadsheets, and communicate better than long email chains.
-For this reason, we looked at 40 investor portal software options and shortlisted the 6 best options for you to choose from.
+A good investor portal can streamline reports, replace fragile spreadsheets, and communicate better than long email chains.
+For this reason, we looked at 40 investor portal software options and shortlisted the 6 best options for 2026.

 We ranked the best ones according to the following features:

-Here is a summary of the best 6 investor portal software options:
+If you're still weighing whether you need one, our guide on client portal features covers the fundamentals.
+Here is a summary of the best 6 investor portal software options at a glance:

 Ledgy